Dcode99/Blockchain-Healthcare-Project/README.md

 MyClinic.com (https://myclinic.com/) was created using Hyperledger, and uses the blockchain system “to schedule appointments, review medical reports and request further investigations or assistance”.

 Verified.Me is a Canadian blockchain-based digital identity network that uses Hyperledger fabric to allow consumers to choose who to share healthcare information with.

+Sources: The initial commands and structure for this document used is from the Hyperledger Iroha Python repository (https://github.com/hyperledger/iroha-python).